GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/outlook365.rst

 this authentication flow requires keyboard interaction, it would fail (likely with a ``EOFError: EOF when reading a line``).

-In that case, you should run ``bugwarrior-pull --debug`` which disables the use of multiple processes.
+In that case, you should run ``bugwarrior-pull --foreground`` which disables the use of multiple processes.
 In this case, it would print out a consent URL (if authentication is needed).

 Then,